GovTechSG/TechBiz-Documentation/manage-techbiz-system.md

 ## Edit TechBiz system details

-**Subscription admins and technical admins** can edit system description, update the status of your DGP sub-system and add sub-system ID, remove and add new technical admins.
+**Subscription admins and technical admins** can edit system description, update the status of your DGP sub-system, and add sub-system ID, remove, and add new technical admins.

 **To edit system details**